-Candidates and elected officials can be invited to parishes, as long as certain rules are followed pertaining to 501(c)(3) organizations according to the Internal Revenue Code.
+Candidates and elected officials can be invited to parishes, as long as IRS rules are followed.
 If an individual is invited to appear as a candidate, all other candidates for the same office must be provided equal access to appear and must be treated equally.
-A parish may invite a current public official who happens to be running for office without inviting all other candidates, as long as the purpose is not to promote that individual's candidacy.
-In thelf a parish school invites a current State Representative to read to its students, for example, the elected official may not campaign during his or her visit.
-It is important for elected officials to become familiar with the parish, and vice versa, but in a manner that is non-partisan and consistent with Internal Revenue Service codes and Church guidelines.
+A parish may invite a current public official who is running for office without inviting all other candidates, as long as the purpose is not to promote that individual's candidacy.
+In these cases, such as if a parish school invites a current State Representative to read to its students, the elected official may not campaign during the visit.
+It is important for elected officials to become familiar with the parish, and vice versa, but in a manner that is non-partisan and consistent with the IRS Code and Church guidelines.